teppokoivula/VersionControl/README.md

 ### Resources

-Resources (JS and CSS) required by this module ae in the resources directory under the main module directory.
+Resources (JS and CSS) required by this module are in the resources directory under the main module directory.
 For each version there's a ".min" version, which contains minified verison of the file.
 Currently there's no build process built-in, but these files can be created from the command-line (assuming that cleancss and uglifyjs have been installed) with following commands: